apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Backup-and-Restore/RESTORE.md

   - "backup_timestamp" = "2018-05-04-16-45-08": Specifies which time version of the corresponding backup to restore, required.
 This information can be obtained with the `SHOW SNAPSHOT ON repo;` statement.
   - "replication_num" = "3": Specifies the number of replicas for the restored table or partition.
 Default is 3.
 If restoring an existing table or partition, the number of replicas must be the same as the number of replicas of the existing table or partition.
 At the same time, there must be enough hosts to accommodate multiple replicas.
   - "reserve_replica" = "true": Default is false.
 When this property is true, the replication_num property is ignored and the restored table or partition will have the same number of replication as before the backup.
 Supports multiple tables or multiple partitions within a table with different replication number.
+  - "reserve_dynamic_partition_enable" = "true": Default is false.
+When this property is true, the restored table will have the same value of 'dynamic_partition_enable' as before the backup. if this property is not true, the restored table will set 'dynamic_partition_enable=false'.
   - "timeout" = "3600": The task timeout period, the default is one day. in seconds.
   - "meta_version" = 40: Use the specified meta_version to read the previously backed up metadata.
 Note that this parameter is used as a temporary solution and is only used to restore the data backed up by the old version of Doris.
 The latest version of the backup data already contains the meta version, no need to specify it.